imranmukhtar6/Pro-Tips-for-Ethereum-Wallet-Management/offline-computing/using-ethoffline-to-sign-ethereum-transactions-on-an-offline-computer.md

 ### Using EthOffline to sign Ethereum Transactions on an Offline Computer

 It is possible to be able to sign Ethereum transactions offline using EthOffline, and to then broadcast those transactions to the blockchain by using EthScanner.
-This way, you can conduct transactions securely without ever having your private key touching a online computer.
+This way allows you to conduct transactions securely without ever having your private key leaving your offline computer.<sup>1</sup>

 Both applications (EthOffline and EthScanner) are located online at https://ethjs.github.io/.